 Your employees’ health insurance covers 70% of all medical costs.
 The ‘JET Accident Insurance‘ policy, managed by Tokio Marine & Nichido Fire Insurance Co.
 Ltd, covers the remainder minus a 5,000 yen deductible.

 When you go for medical treatment present your health insurance card and you will be required to pay only 30% of the bill.
-This amount, minus the 5,000 yen deductible, can then be claimed back by and reimbursed to you (up to the maximum coverage amount of 700,000 yen) by completing the application here, attaching your receipts (keep them all) and sending it off to the insurance company.
+This amount, minus the 5,000 yen deductible, can then be claimed back by and reimbursed to you (up to the maximum coverage amount of 700,000 yen) by completing the application attaching your receipts (keep them all) and sending it off to the insurance company.
+In addition to health costs, this insurance can also pay for travel expenses of yourself or close family (ie, parents) if deemed necessary.
+Confirm details with the policy provider, and hang on to all these receipts as well.